grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 ## Connecting All Stages

-After defining our Data Processors for each of the steps in the ETL pipeline, the final remaining piece is to connect all the stages together.
+After defining our Data Processors for each of the steps in the ETL pipeline, the final piece is to connect all the stages together.
 As stated earlier, the ETL tasks have different ETL pipelines and each ETL pipeline consists of 3 stages defined by their Data Processors.

 In order to connect these 3 stages, we define a **Job Processor** for each ETL pipeline.
 A Job Processor represents the entire ETL pipeline and encompasses Data Processors for each of the 3 stages.
 Each Job Processor implements the following methods: